+Prerequisites: IHC1000

-Prerequisites: HCIN Course Length: 4 weeks Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20
+Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20

-PHTDB-C - Pharmacy Law and Administration for Pharmacy Technicians
+PTD1030 - Pharmacy Law and Administration for Pharmacy Technicians

 This module is designed to educate students on medication safety, billing of medications, national organizations, and pharmacy laws, regulations, and standards.
 This module will discuss topics such as strategies for preventing medication errors, development and approval of new drugs, monitoring patient wellness information, inventory control, compensation and payment methods for pharmacy services, and the federal, state, and local requirements for pharmacies.
 Students will have the opportunity to develop their own mock drug and explore the process that it would have gone through to receive approval.
 Students will also explore the reporting methods, screenings, and safety measures in place to protect patients from medication errors and adverse events.